acoupi/acoupi/docs/explanation/index.md

 # Acoupi Explanation

-Welcome to the _Explanation Guide_ of acoupi package.
-This section of the documentation is intended for users who wish to better understand how acoupi code has been designed and architected.
-The various explanation guide will enable you to get a deep understanding of the different layers of code forming acoupi, the distinction between an acoupi bare-bone framework and an acoupi running application.
+Welcome to the _Explanation Section_ of acoupi package.

+This section of the documentation is intended for users who wish to better understand how acoupi  has been designed and architected.
+The different sections of this *Explanation* guide will enable you to get a better understanding of the different building blocks forming the *acoupi framework* and how it is configured and deployed into a running *acoupi application*.

 <div class="md-table">
     <table>